 - ISO Range: Native ISO 51200, extend to ISO 409600

 - Lens mount: Canon EF Mount (excluding EF-S and EF-M lenses)

 - Extras: Built-in GPS for geotagging, 4K UHD video at 60 fps and Full HD at 120 fps for slow motion.
-Includes battery pack & charger, wide strap, eyecup, cable protector, interface cable, EOS Digital Solution disk.
+Includes battery pack & charger, wide strap, eyecup, cable protector and interface cable.